Gremious/Wikis/Step 1: Setting Up.md

 For C# you have 2 options for IDEs.
 Visual Studio Community Edition (Free always) or JetBrains Rider (free only if you have a student email).
 I personally recommend Rider, but obviously not everyone has access to it, and ether works fine.

-Regardless, first you'll need to get and install Visual Studio 4.5.2 from here: https://www.microsoft.com/en-gb/download/details.aspx?id=42643
+Regardless, first you'll need to get and install Net Framework 4.5.2 from here: https://www.microsoft.com/en-gb/download/details.aspx?id=42643

 Let's start with